akyriako/cloudtrace-exporter/README.md

 ##### Internally

-If you want to access Neo4j internally from another pod of cluster, you just need to consume the Kubernetes `Service` endpoint which in our setup would be `neo4j://n4j-cluster.n4j-lb-neo4j.service.cluster.local`
+If you want to access Neo4j internally from another pod of the cluster, you just need to consume the Kubernetes `Service` endpoint which in our setup would be `neo4j://n4j-cluster.n4j-lb-neo4j.service.cluster.local`

 ##### Externally